 There is little doubt that living in the present moment is hard work for humans.
 Dr. Eyal Winter, author of Feeling Smart: Why Our Emotions are More Rational Than We Think, suggests that “human psychology is evolutionarily hard-wired to live in the past and the future.
 Other species have instincts and reflexes to help with their survival, but human survival relies very much on learning and planning.
 You can’t learn without living in the past, and you can’t plan without living in the future.”

 Tolle wrote that one should “realize deeply that the present moment is all you have.
 Make the NOW the primary focus of your life.”
-What if the now is too hurtful?
-What if the now is too painful?
-What if you have convinced yourself there is no way forward from the present moment?
-So many people feel as though the present moment has them stuck, preventing them from moving forward and navigating the chaos.
+For some the trauma of life makes it difficult to be in the present moment.
+For those who have suffered greatly it may be virtually impossible for them to find a way forward in the present moment.
 Health concerns, financial issues, or relationship struggles are the three most common barriers preventing people from living in the now, accepting it, and then figuring out a way forward through the chaos.
 If you find yourself in such a situation unable to navigate the chaos recall Tolle’s observation:

 “When there is no way out, there is still always a way through.
 So, don’t turn away from the pain.
 Face it.
 Feel it fully.
 Feel it — don’t think about it!
 Express it if necessary, but don’t create a script in your mind around it.
 Give all your attention to the feeling, not to the person, event, or situation that seems to have caused it.
 Do not let the mind use the pain to create a victim identity for yourself out of it.
 Feeling sorry for yourself and telling others your story will keep you stuck in suffering.
 Since it is impossible to get away from the feeling, the only possibility of change is to move into it; otherwise, nothing will shift.
 So, give your complete attention to what you feel, and refrain from mentally labeling it.
 As you go into the feeling, be intensely alert.
 At first, it may seem like a dark and terrifying place, and when the urge to turn away from it comes, observe it but do not act on it.
 Keep putting your attention on the pain, keep feeling the grief, the fear, the dread, the loneliness, whatever it is.
 Stay alert, stay present — present with your whole Being, with every cell of your body.
 As you do so, you are bringing a light into this darkness.
 This is the flame of your consciousness.”